Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Shoulder Season: The Best Combination of Price and Experience

-For Mediterranean cruises, May and the second half of September through October represent the best overall value in the cruise calendar.
-Prices are meaningfully lower than July and August : often 20 to 35 per cent : while weather across the Western Mediterranean, Adriatic, and Greek islands remains genuinely excellent.
-Ports are also less crowded, which makes a tangible difference to destinations like Santorini, Dubrovnik, and Kotor that become genuinely unpleasant in peak summer due to overtourism.
+For Mediterranean cruises, May and the second half of September through October represent some of the finest value in the cruise calendar.
+Prices are meaningfully lower than July and August, often by twenty to thirty-five per cent, while the weather across the Western Mediterranean, Adriatic, and Greek Islands remains genuinely lovely.
+Ports are also considerably quieter, which makes a very noticeable difference in destinations like Santorini and Dubrovnik that can feel rather overwhelmed at the height of summer.

-The Caribbean equivalent is its shoulder season running from late April through June, before hurricane season becomes a material concern, and again in December before the Christmas premium kicks in.
-Repositioning cruises : covered below : frequently sail during these transitional periods and offer exceptional value.
+The Caribbean equivalent is its shoulder season from late April through June, before hurricane season becomes a meaningful concern, and again in December before the Christmas premium arrives.
+Repositioning cruises, covered below, frequently sail during these transitional periods and offer exceptional value for those with a little flexibility.

-For Northern Europe, May and early June offer good value for Baltic and Norwegian fjord sailings before the peak summer rush, with long daylight hours and lower prices than July.
-October is genuinely worth considering for the Canaries, which become increasingly attractive as UK temperatures drop and prices on Mediterranean itineraries soften.
+For Northern Europe, May and early June offer wonderful value for Baltic and Norwegian fjord sailings before the peak summer rush, with long daylight hours and more favourable prices than July.
+October is well worth considering for the Canaries, which become increasingly appealing as UK temperatures drop and Mediterranean prices soften.

-Mediterranean: May and late September–October.
-Caribbean: late April–June and early December.
-Norwegian fjords and Baltics: May–early June.
-Canary Islands: October–November.
-These windows consistently offer the best price-to-experience ratio for UK cruisers.
+Mediterranean: May and late September through October.
+Caribbean: late April to June and early December.
+Norwegian fjords and Baltics: May to early June.
+Canary Islands: October and November.
+These windows consistently offer the most rewarding combination of price, weather, and quieter ports for UK cruisers.

 Plan Your Cruise with Confidence